Skip to main content

 $ranger->walk();

-// $docs now contains structured information about the entire application
+// $docs now contains structural information for the entire app

 Summary

 surveyor, ranger, and roster provide a new foundation for programmatic code analysis in the Laravel ecosystem.
-These packages are primarily aimed at package developers and tool authors rather than end users.
-However, they are already being used internally by official Laravel tools like Boost, and broader adoption across the ecosystem is expected as they mature toward v1.0.0.
+These packages are aimed primarily at package developers and tool authors—they aren’t intended for direct use by end users.
+Even so, they’re actively used inside official Laravel tools like Laravel Boost, and ecosystem adoption is expected to grow.

 laravel/surveyor